Tatannuaq: At Coppermine River

-Franklin's party, departing from Fort Enterprise in June 1821, was the first British mission to descend the Coppermine River since Samuel Hearne's expedition in the early 1770s, which had allegedly led to the mass killing of Inuit at Bloody Falls.
-Reaching the falls on June 13, 1821, Tatannuaq and Hoeootoerock were sent ahead of the party to attempt contact with local people.
-The two briefly made contact with a group of Inuit camped along the river, but the news of a visiting British expedition prompted the group to flee the area.
+Franklin's party, departing from Fort Enterprise on June 14, 1821, was the first British mission to descend the Coppermine River since Samuel Hearne's expedition in the early 1770s, which had allegedly led to the mass killing of Inuit at Bloody Falls.
+Reaching the falls in July 1821, Tatannuaq and Hoeootoerock were sent ahead of the party to attempt contact with local people.
+The two spoke with a group of Inuit camped along the river, but the news of a visiting British expedition prompted the group to flee the area.
 After informing Franklin of the presence of local Inuit, Tatannuaq set out again the following day to meet with them.
-A brief encounter with a small group kayaking along the river was interrupted by arrival of Franklin and the Yellowknife scouts, causing the Inuit to once again flee.
+A brief encounter with a small group kayaking along the river was interrupted by the arrival of Franklin and a group of scouts he had recruited from the Yellowknives, causing the Inuit to once again flee.

-Tatannuaq and Hoeooterock again set out, crossing the Coppermine River and encountering an elderly Inuk man named Terregannoeuck or White Fox, who at first attempted to fight the interpreters.
+Tatannuaq and Hoeootoerock crossed the Coppermine River and encountered an elderly Inuk man named Terregannoeuck or White Fox, who attempted to fight the interpreters.
 Tatannuaq was able to calm the man, who talked with Franklin's party after receiving various gifts.
-Delighted by news that Akaitcho's Yellowknives wished to make peace with the Inuit, he agreed to meet with Akaitcho.
-Although Akaitcho was also able to calm an agitated Terregannoeuck, nothing came of their meeting.
 Tatannuaq returned the following day with gifts for Terregannoeuck and his wife, attempting to learn the local geography, but received little information.
 Terregannoeuck offered one of his daughters as a wife to Tatannuaq, who declined.
 The party advanced to the mouth of the river and turned east.
 From July to August, they charted 675 mi of the Arctic coastline, but were forced to halt at Point Turnagain on Kiillinnguyaq (Kent Peninsula) on August 18.